PritamChakrabortyShuvo/Shell-Scripting/01-Shell_Scripting_Theoritical_Concepts.md

 | Redirect `>`         | Write output to a file                | `echo "Text" > file.txt`      | (Content saved to file)       |
 | Append `>>`          | Append output to a file               | `echo "More" >> file.txt`     | (Content appended to file)    |
 | Command substitution | Print the result of a command          | `echo $(pwd)`                 | Current directory path        |
+# Variables
+A variable in scripting is a symbolic name used to store data or information.
+It allows scripts to manage dynamic values and reuse them throughout the program.
+Variables make scripts flexible, allowing customization without modifying the code repeatedly.